ektrah/rdf-toolkit/README.md

 ### serve

 This command will start a local HTTP server and serve the graph explorer or the static website created with the `make explorer` and `make site` commands, respectively.

+### add file

+This command will add a Turtle file to the configuration file.

+### remove file

+This command will remove a Turtle file from the configuration file.

 ## Configuration